How Many Steps In One Mile Walking Vs. Running?

 track running

-Track workouts are essential if you’re serious about improving your running—whether working on conditioning or trying to smash a new 5K PR.
+Track workouts are a great way to take your running to the next level—whether working on conditioning or trying to smash a new 5K PR.

 But here’s the thing: You need to know how far you’re running on the track to get the most out of it.